Sorry, the witty-title generator is on the fritz.

 There they are, all standing in a row, pom pom…♫

 Like always, it was a fun panel, and when it was over, I loitered outside to say hi to everybody.
 I was also waiting for another friend, who had been unable to get inside the room, and I told her to just come to the exit doors, so she could at least talk with the VOs.
-When she found me, we said hi to Rob together (I remarking on how long it had been since I’d seen him, /hahajoke), and I took her picture with him.
+When she found me, we said hi to Rob together, and I took her picture with him.
 Another friend came over to join us, and we all walked back down to the lobby.
 He wanted to do the scavenger hunt too, so I gave him the clues I had, and my other friend left to meet up with her other friend.
 See?
 So many peeps at Comic Con!

 John DiMaggio was actually signing stuff at a booth somewhere, and we ran into Larry Shapiro while looking for him.
 My friend knew Larry from working on the I Know That Voice DVD, and so the three of us decided to walk the Floor together.
 We found John, and for some reason, my friend got a nerve attack, even though he’d met him before, and so I had to be the one to break the ice.

 I was fine with that, since I had only met him briefly before at Rob’s podcast, and I think the only coherent thing I could say at the time was to remark on how tall he was and maybe mumble something about his awesome performance as the Joker in Under the Red Hood.
 Now I felt more confident and complimented him on the I Know That Voice panel and his role as Captain Laserbeam on Thrilling Adventure Hour.
 He did the voice for me, which was fantastic, and spoke a little about doing that show.
 (Like most VOs, he’s a wonderful, friendly, supremely talented man.)
 Then my friend finally worked up the nerve to come into the conversation, and we talked for a little while longer before saying our goodbyes.